-- Check the FAQs for recommended meeting roles and responsibilities. - 3.
-Prepare the team.
-Hold advance meetings to go over interview roles and the questions and topics to be covered. - 4.
-Prepare materials.
-There are a number of substantive materials we offer associated with each question and general resources provided for your team's use.
-You can also develop a set of materials to send to the legislator's office either ahead of time or afterwards. - 5.
-The interview.
+- 5. The interview.
 Read over interview etiquette tips and the FAQs for detailed recommendations. - 6.
 Wrap-up and report back - Review reports to be sent to the LWVC and presented to your membership.
-This should happen as soon as possible after the interview. - Please fill out the online Legislative Interview Report Form by February 28, 2022.
-This makes it easier for us to compile and analyze your responses effectively.
-The form will be available on December 1 along with the questions.
-Please let us know if you need help using the online report form by emailing Andrew Muse-Fisher at amusefisher@lwvc.org.
+This should happen as soon as possible after the interview. - Please fill out the online Legislative Interview Report Form by February 24, 2025.
+Note that Questions 10-13 on the form function as a place for you to provide notes from your meeting.
+Using the form makes it easier for us to compile and analyze your responses effectively.
+Please let us know if you need help using the online report form by emailing Savannah Jorgensen at sjorgensen@lwvc.org.